jensendarren/Decentralized-Property-Ownership-Product/README.md

-# Udacity Blockchain Capstone: Decentralized Housing Product
+# Udacity Blockchain Capstone: Decentralized Property Ownership Product.

-The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.
+The capstone will build upon the knowledge you have gained in the course in order to build a decentralized property ownership product using ERC-721 Tokens and zkSNARKS for zero knowledge proof of ownership.

 ## ZoKrates